1. Summary of Corporate Governance Standards.

 Asset and Liability Committee (ALCO)

-The ALCO includes the Chairman of the Board and five additional members of the Board, the Chief Executive Officer, the Corporate Financial Controller, the Manager of the Financial Management Division, the Manager of Market Risk, the Manager of the Treasury Division, and other senior members of management.
+The ALCO includes the President of the Board and three additional members of the Board, the Deputy Chief Executive Officer, the Chief Financial Officer, the Corporate Financial Controller, the Manager of the Financial Management Division, the Manager of Market Risk, the Manager of the Treasury Division, and other senior members of management.
 The ALCO meets monthly.
 All limits reviewed by the ALCO are measured and prepared by the Market Risk Department.
 The non-Board members of the ALCO meet weekly to review liquidity, funding, capital and market risk related matters.

 |Board member||Position in Committee|